 GAAP is an acronym that stands for Generally Accepted Accounting Principles.
 Most figures reported on financial results from publicly traded companies are GAAP figures, as they follow general accounting practices.

-When a halt happens in the stock market, it means that shares of a company cannot be bought or sold.
+When a halt happens in the market, it means that shares of a company cannot be bought or sold.
 Trading halts can happen for multiple reasons.
-The most common halts in the stock market include:
+The most common halts include:

 - T6.
 A T6 halt is an extraordinary-market-activity halt.
 The T6 halt takes place when a stock experiences unreasonable gains or declines in a single trading session.
 This halt is designed to stop the momentum so the stock goes back to a more reasonable trading pattern.